 They want to order surveillance without a warrant.

-Again, violation of the Fourth Amendment, but to keep your children safe.
+Again, violation of the Fourth Amendment., but to keep your children safe.

 They want to silence dissent.

-And Wikipedia is like a government-ran operation, but even they're being affected by this shit.
+Even Wikipedia is under legal threat and Wikipedia is like a government ran operation, but even they're being affected by the shit.

 But again, all to keep your children safe.

-Galatia says the Epstein files are a Democrat hoax.
+Galatia says the Epstein files are a democrat hoax.

 It's all fake bullshit.